south-bend-code-works/intro-to-web-dev/lessons/module1/intro_to_vscode.md

   - Syntax Highlighting to make code easier to read
   - Autocompletion and Typeahead support
   - Provides you the ability to preview your work

+An example of the same webpage in a plain text editor and Visual Studio Code.

 Plain Text Editor             |  Visual Studio Code :-------------------------:|:-------------------------: